 However, this not only reduces development time but also the overall code quality and performance of your application.
 So, BlockingQueue is a thread-safe extension of the Queue interface and can use to implement producer-consumer patterns in Java.

-Set in Java is a special data structure, which doesn’t allow duplicates.
 It’s a good data structure to store unique elements like Ids, for example, OrderId, traded, … Whenever you are storing data that needs to be unique then you can use Set data structure.
 However, if you try to insert duplicates Set will not accept it and its method will return false to indicate that insertion has failed.

 Thus, Java Collection API provides a couple of implementations of Sets like HashSet, TreeSet, which is more than enough for most situations.
 Those collections, apart from the beginning set, also provides sorting and insertion order.